All Episodes

 Well, maybe.

-But the reason they don't push back is this is now, you know, uh this is now the age of hating Trump at the highest level you can with the most intensity, with the most rage.
+But the reason they don't push back is this is now, you know, this is now the age of hating Trump at the highest level you can with the most intensity, with the most rage.

-With you know first of all, how does this guy diagnose anybody?
+First of all, how does this guy diagnose anybody?

-Ever see the president, you ever watch the president, ever talk to the president, or maybe there's just a method to his madness.
+Or maybe there's just a method to his madness.

-There was so much insanity this week, and there's only one way to really do it justice, and that's play it for you.
+There's only one way to really do it justice, and that's play it for you.

 Well, I think that medicalizing politics has three very dire consequences.